 About Simcoe Kids Emergency Dental Care Services

 What warrants emergency dental care for kids?
 Any oral trauma or tooth-related problem that you just didn’t see coming and you feel needs immediate attention.

-Show us a kid who has never needed to see an emergency dentist, and we’ll show you the tooth fairy!
+Show us a kid who has never needed to see an emergency pediatric dentist, and we’ll show you the tooth fairy!

 Playground disasters, a simple stumble, sports-related accidents, an out-of-the-blue excruciating toothache – all may require emergency dental care for your kid.
 All these and more can, and probably will happen to your child at some point in time.
-When they do, you’re going to want to see a kid’s dentist as quickly as possible!
+When they do, you’re going to want to see our emergency pediatric dentist as quickly as possible!

 We have implemented flexible scheduling in our children’s dental practice, with wiggle room left open in our daily bookings to accommodate the unexpected wiggly (or worse) tooth.

-Some of the most common reasons for emergency dental care for kids, where your child might need to see an emergency dentist – and fast – include:
+Some of the most common reasons for emergency dental care for kids, where your child might need to see an emergency pediatric dentist – and fast – include:

 There’s nothing quite like an excruciating toothache or other pains in the mouth to make your little one miserable – and keep both you and them up at night!
 A fairly common occurrence for many children, oral aches and pains can be caused by a number of factors, such as: